 ACS reported having 2,373 employees who were compensated $243 million in 2017, which equates to an average compensation of $102,400.
-However, only 724 individuals were provided more than $100,000 in compensation with the 11 most highly compensated individuals listed below: Read more
+However, only 724 individuals received more than $100,000 in compensation with the 11 most highly compensated individuals listed below: Read more

 Millet is a mild-tasting grass although the texture is that of a grain which means millet goes well with all sorts of vegetables, especially greens and beans.
 Often referred to as pearl millet, the small grains look like little yellow pearls and cook in about 15 minutes.